 Japanese language ability is required for CIR participants since they assist with international exchange activities in the local communities.
 Applicants need semi-advanced or advanced Japanese skills to function successfully as CIRs.
 Applicants at a semi-advanced level should have mastered grammar at a relatively high level, 1000 kanji (reading, writing and pronunciation), a vocabulary of around 6000 words and should be able to demonstrate listening and reading comprehension ability about matters of a general nature.
 Applicants at an advanced level should have mastered grammar at a high level, 2000 kanji (reading, writing and pronunciation), a vocabulary of around 10,000 words, and should have an integrated command of the language sufficient for life in Japanese society and for providing a useful base for study at a Japanese university.
 Interviews of CIR applicants are conducted partly in Japanese.

 7. Will previous stays in Japan help me in the selection process?

 Yes, previous stays will help you in the selection process because they reflect your interest in Japan and Japanese culture, possible Japanese language ability, and your adaptability to Japanese life.
-However, if you stayed in Japan for six or more years in total since 2008, you are not eligible to apply for the JET Programme.
+However, if you stayed in Japan for six or more years in total in the past 10 years, you are not eligible to apply for the JET Programme.